-The Master and Margarita | Mikhail Bulgakov's troubled novel
+The Master and Margarita | The many meanings of Mikhail Bulgakov's troubled novel

 The Master and Margarita is one of the most famous Russian novels.
-Its editorial backstory resembles somewhat that of I Promessi Sposi (The Betrothed).
-Like Alessandro Manzoni, Mikhail Bulgakov continued to amend the novel throughout his life, but not in order to purify the language: Bulgakov feared government censorship.
+Its editorial backstory somewhat resembles that of I Promessi Sposi (The Betrothed).
+Like Alessandro Manzoni, Mikhail Bulgakov continued to revise the novel throughout his life, but not to purify the language: he feared government censorship.
 After burning the first manuscript, he kept working on it until his death.
-For this reason, his third wife the novel in 1941.
-However, more than twenty years had to pass for the publication of The Master and Margarita: only in 1966-1967, a first, highly censored version came out in Russia.
-Even if not in its full form, the book began to spread influence: The Rolling Stones wrote their “Sympathy for The Devil” after Mick Jagger read the novel (thanks to Marianne Faithfull).
-The first complete version appeared only in 1973 in the USSR.
+For this reason, his third wife completed the novel in 1941.

 A hallucinatory journey

 The novel’s editorial struggles are deeply interconnected with its content.
-Summarizing the plot of The Master and Margarita would be impossible, because of its complexity and the density of characters, themes, and references.
-Suffice it to say that it weaves together two different stories and timelines: that of the literary Moscow of the thirties, where Woland (Satan) suddenly appears, and the Jerusalem of Jesus and Pontius Pilate.
-Using black humor, Bulgakov makes fun of the literati’s mediocrity, hypocrisy, and affectation.
+Summarising the plot of The Master and Margarita would be impossible due to its complexity and the density of characters, themes, and references.
+Suffice it to say that it weaves together two different stories and timelines: that of the literary Moscow of the thirties, where Woland (Satan) suddenly appears, and that of Jerusalem, with Jesus and Pontius Pilate.

 Levity and complexity